yoannLafore/enhanced-unet-road-seg/README.md

 * Download the archive `competition_model.zip`
 * Extract it at the repository root

-This will create the directory `competition_model/` containing the file `compet_unet.pth`, which holds the competition model weights.
+This will create the directory `competition_model/` containing the file `compet_resnet_unet.pth`, which holds the competition model weights.

 ### 4. Dataset Path